-The operation of the Cleanrath wind farm development was considered in combination with other plans and projects in the area that could result in cumulative impacts on relevant European Sites.
+The development was considered in combination with other plans and projects in the area that could result or have resulted in cumulative impacts on relevant European Sites.
 This included a review of online Planning Registers and served to identify past, present and future plans and projects, their activities and their predicted environmental effects.
 The plans and projects considered are listed below.